Advertiser/Data Provider Integration Overview

 HTTP endpoints: POST /identity/map.
 For details, see Generate Raw EUIDs from Personal Data.

-2: Store Raw EUIDs and Salt Bucket IDs
+2: Store Raw EUIDs and Refresh Timestamps

 The response from Step 1, Generate Raw EUIDs from Personal Data, contains mapping information.
 We recommend that you store the following information returned in Step 1: